 - a.
 Types of Sites-Schools may sponsor the following types of sites: - (1) Open Site-Children aged 18 and under eat free in the community where at least 50 percent of the children are eligible for free or reduced-price school meals.
 These sites may be operating an accredited summer school program or a 21st Century Grant Program.
 An open site may participate in the SFSP without offering any type of educational or enrichment program. - (2) Restricted Open Site-This is an open site restricted for safety, control, or security, and that meets the 50 percent criteria.
 Educational or enrichment programs may or may not be offered along with the meal service. - (3) Closed Enrolled Sites-This site may be in any community for an enrolled group of low-income children, meeting the 50 percent criteria explained previously.
-This excludes accredited summer school programs, but includes programs such as 21st Century grants, tutoring, etc. - b.
-Special Types of Sites: - (1) Migrant Site-This site serves children of migrant families. - (2) Camps-A site is residential or nonresidential. - c.
-Basic Requirements: - (1) Application-SFAs may apply for the SFSP by calling Linda Wren at 405-522-5040.
-Ms. Wren will set up an appointment to visit the school.
+This excludes accredited summer school programs, but includes programs such as 21st Century grants, tutoring, etc.

+b.
+Special Types of Sites:

+- (1) Migrant Site-This site serves children of migrant families. - (2) Camps-A site is residential or nonresidential.

+c.
+Basic Requirements:

+- (1) Application-SFAs may apply for the SFSP by calling 405-522-4943.
+An appointment to visit the school will be set.
 The school will receive a Username and Password to access the SFSP system. - (2) Meals Prepared in Schools (7 CFR 225.16[f][1][i])-Schools participating in the NSLP or SBP are accustomed to preparing meals that meet federal nutritional requirements.
 Sponsors serving meals that are prepared in schools may, with prior State Agency approval, use the meal requirements of those programs instead of the SFSP meal patterns.
 Sections 210.10 and 210.10(a) of NSLP regulations and Sections 220.8 and 220.8(a) of SBP regulations describe requirements for school meals. - (3) Reimbursement-Meals are reimbursed at a higher free reimbursement rate than the Seamless Summer Option.
 The site reports the number of reimbursable meals served each month and receives a combination of operating and administrative reimbursement.
 Schools receive the maximum reimbursement by claiming the number of reimbursable meals multiplied by the current rates.

-2015 Rates for Summer I Food Se ervice Program for C hildren Ru ıral or Urban Self-Prep Sites Urt oan Vended Sites or Rural Vended Sites Breakfast \$ 2.0775 \$ 2.0375 (Operating and administrative Lunch/Supper 3.6450 3.5875 reimbursement rates have Snack 0.8650 0.8450 been added together)
+2016 Rates for Summer Food Service Program for Children Rural or Urban Self-Prep Sites Urban Vended Sites or Rural Vended Sites

+Breakfast \$ 2.13 \$ 2.09

+Lunch/Supper 3.74 3.68 (Operating and administrative

+Snack 0.88 0.86 reimbursement rates have

+been added together)